As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 Anime & Manga

 The Big Bad of InuYasha had his body obliterated multiple times, but always regenerated before the end of the episode.
 Actually killing him would have required killing his heart, stored in another being.
-We never get to see this before the series ends though.
-The story continued in the manga it was based on and he eventually just absorbs the other being because it tries to betray him.
+Although the first anime series stopped before reaching this point, he eventually just absorbs the other being because it tries to betray him; the follow series, Inuyasha: The Final Act depicts the extreme measures needed to make the Big Bad Deader Than Dead.

 Kikyo was killed multiple times.
 The first she actually died but came back.
 The second time she fell off a cliff.
 Then she fell into a valley full of caustic poison.
 At a point in the story after the end of the anime she finally died forever when she dissolved in front of everyone.